GoogleCloudPlatform/datashare-toolkit/README.md

 - [GCP Marketplace integration](./frontend/user-guide/MARKETPLACE_INTEGRATION.md) for selling your data
 - [Multicast client](./client/README.md)

 ## Getting started with Datashare
+If you plan to use GCP Marketplace integration, the production project that you install and manage Datashare from must follow the required naming convention (punctuation and spaces not allowed): ```[yourcompanyname]-public```.

 1. [Setup your domain](./DOMAIN_SETUP.md)
 2. [Setup OAuth credential](./CREDENTIAL_SETUP.md)
 3. [Deploy Datashare](./DEPLOY.md)